Robert Diament (photographer): Post-war career and legacy (1945–1987)

 After 1948, in the anti-semitic period of late Stalinism, Diament like many other Jewish photographers found few outlets for their work; one was the lesser-known magazine ‘Club and Art Activities’ (Клуб И художественная деятельность'), which employed him along with other under-employed but significant photojournalists Mark Markov-Grinberg, Evgenii Khaldei, Samara Gurarii and Yakov Khalip.
-Nevertheless Diament became known as a pioneer of colour photography in the Soviet Union, in his documentation of everyday Soviet life.
+Nevertheless, Diament became known as a pioneer of colour photography in the Soviet Union, in his documentation of everyday Soviet life.

 Diament remained connected to the Northern Fleet throughout his life, frequently speaking at schools and other institutions about his wartime experiences.
 He regularly donated materials from his extensive photographic archive to museums and military memorials.

 His photographs were included in the Anthology of Soviet Photography and featured in numerous exhibitions and publications about the Great Patriotic War.
 The breadth of his work encompassed not only war photography but also documented Soviet industrial progress, parades, and daily life.

 Recognition and awards

 For his service as a war photographer, Diament received significant military decorations including two Orders of the Red Star, and some sources also mention the Order of the Patriotic War (2nd class).

 According to Grigory Chudakov, former editor-in-chief of Soviet Photo magazine and professor of photojournalism history at Moscow State University, Diament was distinguished from some of his more flamboyant contemporaries by his modesty, intelligence, and lack of self-promotion.

-In 1955 Diament's 30.5 x 20.3cm print of a smiling young couple admiring a well-swaddled baby, with a nurse looking on, in a sunny Russian hospital ward, appeared in the section 'Birth' of the globally-touring exhibition The Family of Man and its publication, where it is credited to him and the 'Moscow Journalists Club'.
+In 1955 Diament's 30.5 x 20.3 cm print of a smiling young couple admiring a well-swaddled baby, with a nurse looking on, in a sunny Russian hospital ward, appeared in the section 'Birth' of the globally-touring exhibition The Family of Man and its publication, where it is credited to him and the 'Moscow Journalists Club'.

 Photographs by Diament are held in the International Center of Photography, the War and Peace Museum in Reykjavik and were exhibited at its opening in 2017, and have featured in various exhibitions on Soviet photography.
 The Northern Fleet Museum in Murmansk preserves negatives of more than 1,000 photographs of Northern soldiers (sailors, marines, and naval aviators) taken by Diament during the war years.

 Personal life

 Robert Diament died on 22 March 1987, in Moscow, at the age of 80.

-Diament had a son, Leonid Rafailovich Diament who, until his own death at 72 in 6 January 2011, managed his father's photographic archive and worked to preserve and promote his legacy.
+Diament had a son, Leonid Rafailovich Diament who, until his own death at 72 on 6 January 2011, managed his father's photographic archive and worked to preserve and promote his legacy.